-go-dialogue aims to manage and transform conflict. go-dialogue does this by providing high quality mediation, facilitation, and training for businesses, the public and not-for-profit sectors, and wider civil society.
+go-dialogue is passionate about and committed to better human relationships. go-dialogue affects change by providing high quality mediation, psychotherapy, training; for individuals, businesses, the public and not-for-profit sectors, and wider civil society.

 go-dialogue believes passionately in the power of human relationships as a force for good.
-Through it’s conflict prevention work go-dialogue aims to support healthy relationships where collaboration can prosper.
+Through it’s conflict prevention and psychotherapy work go-dialogue aims to support healthy relationships where collaboration and contentment can prosper.

-As well as providing high quality mediation and facilitation (including Early Dispute Resolution), go-dialogue innovates and develops new ways to bring people together to grow, learn, and transform.
+As well as providing high quality mediation, training, and psychotherapy, go-dialogue innovates and develops new ways to bring people together to grow, learn, and transform.

-After graduating from Manchester Metropolitan University in 1993, Nick trained as a teacher and went to work for the Ministry of Education in Zimbabwe.
+After an undergraduate degree, Nick trained as a teacher.
+Through international development agency, VSO, he then went to work for the Ministry of Education in Zimbabwe for two years.
 During his time teaching in a secondary school he increased the English exam pass rate eightfold and was heavily involved in developing infrastructure.

-Returning to the UK in 1997 Nick went to work for international development agency VSO.
+Returning to the UK, Nick went to work for VSO in London.
 He negotiated 100s of international partnerships, and led on training and assessment.
 He drove forward the first marketing strategy for the regions and nations of the UK.
 As Country Director in VSO Nepal Nick revitalised the programme through a radical overhaul of strategy and staffing against the background of ongoing civil conflict.
-This included leading high level negotiations with both national/international partners, and vibrant community groups.

-In 2015 Nick left the hospital to start his own business, go-dialogue.
-Nick is an accredited Civil & Commercial Mediator, and Workplace Mediator, and over the past two years has completed more than 130 mediations.
-Nick is registered with the Civil Mediation Council.
-He is also a highly passionate and innovative trainer in conflict related issues.
+In 2015 Nick started his own business, go-dialogue.
+Nick is an accredited Civil & Commercial Mediator, an accredited Workplace Mediator, and a psychotherapist nearing completion of training.
+Over the past three years has completed more than 130 mediations and 300 hours of psychotherapy work with clients.

-Nick’s dedication to better human relationships is reflected in his ongoing training as a gestalt psychotherapist.
-Some other random facts about Nick: he rode the 2013 Tour de France route; he’s an excellent horse rider; he has run a couple of marathons; he finds peace and growth in silent meditation retreats; he ran a five-a-side football team for many years; and he loves live music, walking and being in nature.
+A few other random facts about Nick: he rode the 2013 Tour de France route; finds peace and growth in silent meditation retreats; and loves live music, dancing, walking, and being in nature.